hammerheim-game/hammerheim-rules/6-optional-rules.md

 degenerate into a loathsome Chaos Spawn (see the full rules for Chaos Spawn above).

-Any member of a human, mercenary warband (this includes both Ostlanders and Averlanders) that receives a mutation marked with * is immediately drummed out of the warband by his suspicious peers.
-Remove the hero from the roster, his equipment is lost.
+Warbands that are not at least somewhat Chaotic lack the open- mindedness to tolerate the more visible mutations.
+Warriors from these warbands that acquire a mutation marked with a * will be immediately removed from the roster.

 Random Mutation Table
 Roll a D66

 11 Acid Spray*: The mutant can spit acid at its foes.
 The acid spray uses the mutant’s Ballistic Skill to hit, just as if the mutant were firing a missile weapon.
 The spray has a range of 8", and a Strength of 4.
 The mutant does not suffer any penalty for spraying a target at long range, nor does the mutant suffer any penalty for moving and spraying in the same turn.

 12 Atrophy: A part of the mutant’s body has become shrivelled and atrophied.
 Roll a D6:
 1 Head - The mutant is now subject to stupidity.
 2-4 Arm - The mutant loses the usage of one arm.
 The mutant may only use a single one-handed weapon from now on.
-If both arms are lost the mutant must be retired from the warband unless it possesses a tail or bite attack of some kind.
+If all arms are lost the mutant's maximum Weapon Skill is reduced to 0.
 5-6 Leg - The mutant loses the usage of one leg.
 Divide the mutant's Movement in half, rounding up.
 If both legs are lost, the mutant must be retired from the warband.

 13 Beaked*: The mutant has a beak like that of a bird or octopus, though its other facial features remain unchanged.
 Unless the mutant already possesses a bite attack, the mutant may make an additional attack in each hand-to-hand combat phase due to its vicious bite.

-#### 14 Beweaponed Extremities*:

-The mutant’s hands are turned into weapons!
+14 Beweaponed Extremities*: The mutant’s hands are turned into weapons!
 The mutant may no longer use other weapons or equipment that would require the usage of hands.
 On the plus side, it no longer has to worry about being caught